samiux/samiux.github.io/rosemary.md

 - Automatically update
 - Plug, Play and Forget!
 - Totally transparent
-- Setup is NOT required
+- Setup is not required

 ## HARDWARE